Cloudflare

 CLOUDFLARE_DNS_API_TOKEN=1234567890abcdefghijklmnopqrstuvwxyz \

-lego --email you@example.com --dns cloudflare --domains my.example.org run
+lego --email you@example.com --dns cloudflare -d '*.example.com' -d example.com run

 Credentials